 By Olivia Huddle.
 Last updated 13th September 2021.
 Our panel of accident claims solicitors Rugby could assist you in a variety of different circumstances.

 Accidents can befall us at any time and at any place.
 Sometimes they may have been our own fault and at other times they may have been the responsibility of another person.
 If you have suffered an injury or have become sick because of the way in which another person acted towards you, such as someone driving in a dangerous fashion, you could make a personal injury claim.
-There is criteria which your claim will need to meet in order for you to make an accident claim, some of which we shall look at later in this guide.
+There are criteria that your claim will need to meet in order for you to make an accident claim, some of which we shall look at later in this guide.

 If you are looking to make Rugby accident claims although we here at Accident Claims UK are not based in Rugby we can cover the area with ease to handle a range of personal injury claims.
 To discuss whether we could help you, please contact us today.
-If you are on a mobile device you can click here to start your call 0800 073 8801, or use the additional methods at the bottom of this guide.
+If you are on a mobile device you can click here to start your call at 0800 073 8801 or use the additional methods at the bottom of this guide.